Ottmar Edenhofer

 Ottmar Georg Edenhofer (born 8 July 1961) is a German economist who is regarded as one of the world's leading experts on climate change policy, environmental and energy policy, and energy economics.
 His work has been heavily cited.
-Edenhofer currently holds the professorship of the Economics of Climate Change at the Technical University of Berlin.
+Edenhofer currently holds the professorship of the Economics of Climate Change at Technische Universität Berlin.
 Together with Earth scientist Johan Rockström, economist Ottmar Edenhofer is scientific director of the Potsdam Institute for Climate Impact Research (PIK), representing the interdisciplinary and solutions-oriented approach of the institute.
-Furthermore, he is director of the Mercator Research Institute on Global Commons and Climate Change (MCC).
+Furthermore, he was director of the Mercator Research Institute on Global Commons and Climate Change (MCC) which is since 2025 part of the Potsdam Institute for Climate Impact Research as fifth research department "Climate Economics and Policy".
 From 2008 to 2015 he served as one of the co-chairs of the Intergovernmental Panel on Climate Change (IPCC) Working Group III "Mitigation of Climate Change".

-Edenhofer is a member of the German National Academy of Sciences Leopoldina and of the German Academy of Science and Engineering (acatech).
+Edenhofer is chair of the European Scientific Advisory Board on Climate Change.
+This expert advisory board, convened in 2021 by the European Climate Law, advises the European Union independently and on the basis of scientific knowledge.
+The work of the ESABCC contributed to the European Commission's recommendation of a climate target for 2040 (90% reduction in net greenhouse gas emissions).
+He is a member of the German National Academy of Sciences Leopoldina and of the German Academy of Science and Engineering (acatech).
 In 2020 Professor Edenhofer was honoured with the most prestigious environmental prize in Germany the Environment Prize (German Environment Foundation) for his groundbreaking work in the field of carbon pricing.
 Before, he was awarded the Romano-Guardini-Prize by the Katholische Akademie in Bayern.

 Education

 Edenhofer was born in Gangkofen, Lower Bavaria, Germany.
-He completed his Diploma in Economics with honors at the Ludwig Maximilian University of Munich.
-He belonged the Jesuit Order from 1987 to 1994 and following his novitiate earned a bachelor's degree in Philosophy at the Munich School of Philosophy.
+He completed his diploma in economics with honors at the Ludwig Maximilian University of Munich.
+He belonged the Jesuit Order from 1987 to 1994 and following his novitiate earned a bachelor's degree in philosophy at the Munich School of Philosophy.
 During this time he also founded an enterprise in the public health sector and led a humanitarian aid organization in Croatia and Bosnia from 1991 to 1993.
-After leaving the Order, Edenhofer worked as a research assistant from 1994 to 2000 and completed his PhD in economics summa cum laude at the Technical University of Darmstadt in 1999 under the supervision of Prof. Dr. Carlo C. Jäger.
+After leaving the Order, Edenhofer worked as a research assistant from 1994 to 2000 and completed his PhD in economics summa cum laude at Technische Universität Darmstadt in 1999 under the supervision of Prof. Dr. Carlo C. Jäger.

 Career

-In 2018, Edenhofer was appointed Director of the Potsdam Institute for Climate Impact Research with Earth scientist Johan Rockström.
-Previously, Edenhofer was Deputy Director and Chief Economist at the Potsdam Institute for Climate Impact Research (PIK), where he headed Research Area III ("Sustainable Solutions Strategies").
+In 2018, Edenhofer was appointed director of the Potsdam Institute for Climate Impact Research with Earth scientist Johan Rockström.
+Previously, Edenhofer was deputy director and chief economist at the Potsdam Institute for Climate Impact Research (PIK), where he headed Research Area III ("Sustainable Solutions Strategies").